tinymce/tinymce-docs/plugins/noneditable.md

 ### `noneditable_regexp`

 This option allows you to specify a regular expression or array of regular expressions that TinyMCE will use to determine which areas of content are noneditable when using the `noneditable` plugin.
+Remember the regexps needs to be global so that all of the matches within the document gets converted.

 **Type:** `String`